 Snow is a frozen form of precipitation that falls as ice crystals that form into flakes.
 Snowflakes form when the atmospheric temperature is at or below freezing (0 degrees Celsius or 32 degrees Fahrenheit), and there is a minimum amount of moisture in the air, according to the National Snow and Ice Data Center.
 If the ground temperature is at or below freezing, the snow will reach the ground.
 Weather conditions, such as presence and strength of wind, moisture in the air, and cold temperatures, all play a role in determining whether snow sticks to the ground and how dense it will be.

-For STEMists who don’t enjoy the cold winter weather, or live in warmer climates, try making crystallized snowflakes with Borax and chenille stems (pipe cleaners).
+For STEMists who don’t enjoy the cold winter weather, or live in warmer climates, try this snow activity!
+You can make your own crystallized snowflakes with Borax and chenille stems (pipe cleaners).

 - Chenille stems